influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 ## v2.0.0 General Availability [2020-11-09]

-InfluxDB 2.0 general availability (GA) introduces the **first production-ready open source version of InfluxDB 2.0**.
+InfluxDB 2.0 general availability (GA) introduces the first **production-ready** open source version of InfluxDB 2.0.
 This release comprises all features and bug fixes included in prior releases.

 Highlights include: